the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-But it can get better.
-You know already that ES6 arrow functions allow you to keep your functions concise.
-You can remove the block body of the function.
-In a concise body an implicit return is attached thus you can remove the `return` statement.
+We know ES6 arrow functions allow you to keep your functions concise, by removing the block body of a function.
+In a concise body, an implicit return is attached, you can remove the `return` statement.
 Since your functional stateless component is a function, you can keep it concise as well.

 {title="src/App.js",lang="javascript"}
 ~~~~~~~~